Vilma Ebsen

-Vilma Ebsen (February 1, 1911 – March 12, 2007) was an American musical theatre and film actress best known for dancing in Broadway shows and Metro-Goldwyn-Mayer musicals in the 1930s with her brother Buddy Ebsen.
+Vilma Marie Ebsen (February 1, 1911 – March 12, 2007) was an American musical theatre and film actress best known for dancing in Broadway shows and Metro-Goldwyn-Mayer musicals in the 1930s with her brother Buddy Ebsen.

+Biography

 Ebsen was born in Belleville, Illinois.
 During her childhood, her family relocated to Orlando, Florida.
 Beginning at age 2, she learned to dance at her father's dance studio, along with her siblings.
 Her father also coached her in swimming, and she won a state breaststroke championship in Florida in 1927.

 Arthur Murray hired Vilma and Buddy Ebsen when they were teenagers to dance for one summer at teatime in the Grove Park Inn in Asheville, North Carolina, where Murray was the social director.
 They moved to New York City in 1928, where they formed a vaudeville act.
 Rather than duplicating each other's movements, their dances were (as Vilma put it) in counterpoint with each doing different movements.
 One of their early appearances together was in Eddie Cantor's Ziegfeld production Whoopee!.
 When Whoopee closed after a year and a half, Vilma and Buddy Ebsen took their act to Atlantic City, New Jersey, where they caught the eye of celebrity columnist Walter Winchell.
 Repeated positive mentions of the Ebsens in Winchell's column brought them multiple offers for performing.

 Along with her brother, Ebsen performed a dance act on Broadway, as well as around the United States in vaudeville theaters and supper clubs throughout the early 1930s.
 The two starred in Broadway productions of Flying Colors (1932) and Ziegfeld Follies of 1934.
 They moved to Hollywood in 1935, where Vilma appeared as Sally Burke in Broadway Melody of 1936 (1935).